 This is a company that deals in death on a daily basis but is also rapidly building a stake in the health and life services sector.
 During the early months of the pandemic it was one of a number of companies chosen to help collect, store, process and share data for the United States Department of Health and Human Services (HHS) — a project that the Electronic Frontier Foundation (EFF) warned poses “a grave threat to the data privacy of all Americans.”

 On the other side of the pond, the UK Government signed a deal in March 2020 with an assortment of private tech firms, including Palantir, to help run the NHS’s massive COVID-19 “data store”.
-It was supposed to be a short-term arrangement but in December of the same year the Department of Health and Social Care awarded Palantir an additional two-year contract, worth up to £23 million, to help run the NHS’ massive database.
+The company charged a mere £1 for its services, but that was enough to get its foot in the floor.
+What was supposed to be a short-term arranged blossomed into a two year contract with the Department of Health and Social Care, worth up to £23 million, to help run the NHS’ massive database.

 Palantir’s gathering takeover of NHS data services has met strong resistance.
 In September 2021, the UK’s Department for Health and Social Care was forced to terminate a contract with Palantir over the management of social care data, following a massive protest campaign involving more than 50 groups.
 The move was taken as a tentative sign that the UK government may finally be pivoting away from using Palantir’s services, at least in the healthcare sector.
 That is clearly not the case.

 But even if the UK government had made that pivot, Palantir had a back-up plan in place, as Bloomberg reported in late September.
 That plan was laid out by Palantir’s regional head Louis Mosley in a Sept.
 24 email entitled “Buying our way in…!”, and it essentially involved “hoovering up” small businesses serving the NHS to “take a lot of ground and take down a lot of political resistance.”